Skip to main content

 Overview

-In order to verify that a wallet is eligible to participate in a sale, the Sonar backend issues signed purchase permits that tie the wallet to an entity on Sonar and proof that they passed the necessary checks configured for the sale.
+In order to verify that a wallet is eligible to participate in a sale, the Sonar backend issues signed purchase permits that tie the wallet to an entity on Sonar and prove that they passed the necessary checks configured for the sale.
 These purchase permits are intended to be passed to your sale contract with each purchase, and validated there using common ECDSA libraries.
-Next to information about the purchasing Sonar entity, the purchase permit can also contain extra information such as allocation limits, reserved amounts, etc.
+Next to information about the purchasing Sonar entity, the purchase permit can also contain extra information such as purchase limits, price limits, etc.

 Purchase Permit